pingcap/docs/quick-start-with-tidb.md

 > **Note:**
 >
-> By default, TiDB, TiUP and TiDB Dashboard share usage details with PingCAP to help understand how to improve the product.
+> By default, TiDB, TiUP, and TiDB Dashboard share usage details with PingCAP to help understand how to improve the product.
 For details about what is shared and how to disable the sharing, see [Telemetry](/telemetry.md).